zerkz/mcp/README.md

 Use the `--tools` flag to enable specific tools when you configure the Salesforce DX MCP Server.
 Separate multiple tools with commas.
 The `--tools` flag is optional.

+The following sections list all the tools that are included in a specific toolset.

 #### Core Toolset (always enabled)

 Includes these tools: